rmjarvis/TreeCorr/docs/guide.rst

 so the compensation is not as necessary.
 However, it does produce a slightly better estimate of the correlation function if you are able to use a random catalog.

-Furthermore, the `process <GGCorrelation.process>` functions can take lists of Catalogs if desired, in which case it will do all the possible combinations.
+Furthermore, the `process <Corr2.process>` functions can take lists of Catalogs if desired, in which case it will do all the possible combinations.
 This is especially relevant for doing randoms, since the statistics get better if you generate several randoms and do all the correlations to beat down the noise::